 Emergencies include all of the emergency codes.
-Code Blue reporting will commence in the near future.
 These are:

 This is a non-emergency request made by clinical staff for Security officers to attend, and to assist or standby while an aspect of clinical care is carried out, as a precautionary or preventative action where challenging behaviour is reasonably anticipated.
 Examples include: